 3. The Best Spray With Pheromones And Sound

-4. The Best All-Natural Cat Repellent Spray
+4. The Best All-Natural Cat Repellent Spray With Essential Oils

 Developed by a cat owner determined to save their furniture, the Cat Guard Pro spray features a blend of nontoxic and vegan oils and comes in four scents: original (which one Amazon shopper described as "spicy, slightly citrus-y potpourri"), lavender, lemon, and eucalyptus.
-Keep in mind, that what repels one cat can be like catnip to another, so not every scent will work on every feline.
-Apart from having a pleasing fragrance to humans, this spray is furniture-safe and reviewers have found it doesn't leave stains, even on leather chairs.
+Keep in mind that what repels one cat can be like catnip to another, so not every scent will work on every feline.
+Apart from having a pleasing fragrance to humans, this spray is furniture-safe, and reviewers have found it doesn't leave stains, even on leather chairs.

-Also Consider: A Machine-Washable Cat Bed
+Also Consider: A Machine Washable Cat Bed